 On their way to the Promised Land, Israel rebels against God again and again.
 God responds with short-term severity and long-term generosity that tells us much about God’s covenant faithfulness.

-After centuries of living in foreign lands, the time comes for the Israelites to return to the land God had promised to Abraham.
+After centuries of living in foreign lands, the time comes for the Israelites to return to the land God promised to Abraham.
 But soon after they set out for Canaan, Israel perpetually complains, sins, and even incites rebellion against Moses and Aaron in God's presence.
 Eleven days of travel in the wilderness become 40 years as a result of their unbelief, and only their children can enter the Promised Land.
-Tired and frustrated, Moses strikes a rock to resolve yet another complaint from the Israelites, but sadly disobeys God's instruction to speak to it.
-He too is prevented from entering the Promised Land.
+Tired and frustrated, even Moses rebels against God's command and is forbidden from entering the Promised Land.